 Read the rest of: "More Wi-Fi Hot Spots at New York Public Library

 Renzo Piano's name sounds as harmonious and striking as his architectural works.
 The Italian

 architect is perhaps best known for his design of the Centre Georges Pompidou, the unmistakable

 cultural center in the heart of Paris, and thirty years after its construction, Piano uses similar

 techniques in the new New York Times Building, but to a different end...

 Read the rest of: "From Le Marais to Midtown in 30 Years

-Any architecturally-curious visitor to Downtown Manhattan will probably remember three buff-colored high-rise towers occupying the southern fringes of Central Greenwich Village, just above Houston Street.
+Any architecturally curious visitor to Downtown Manhattan would probably remember three buff-colored high-rise towers occupying the southern fringes of Central Greenwich Village, just above Houston Street.
 They are University Village (also known as Silver Towers) - a residential complex designed by James Ingo Freed (I.M.Pei & Associates) and owned by New York University.
 And they've just been landmarked, protecting them from future alterations or modifications...